MiaoDX/MiaoDX.github.io/tips/Shell_Scripts.md

 :penguin: for Git shell but not Gow

-:scream_cat: for Gow but not Git shell (since it really amazing, can shell in linux like worse than windows?)
+:scream_cat: for Gow but not Git shell (since it really amazing, can shell in Linux like worse than windows?)

 ## `iconv` :penguin: